Photo:Courtesy of Baum und Pferdgarten; Getty Images/Victor Virgile; Courtesy of Prada; Getty Images/Stephane Cardinale - Corbis; Courtesy of Miu Miu

 "While I don't hate the one-shoulder silhouette on some people, I just never really got into it.
 I want two sleeves or no sleeves.
 It's a look I wore in high school that I don't need to replicate."

 Styling tip to borrow: When it comes to prints, more is more.
 Layer them up.

 "A trend I am weirdly excited about is the built-in G-string look.
 While I won't be rocking the trend as boldly as shown on the runways, I feel like with the right second-skin top or a plain tucked-in T-shirt, the unique trend can actually be quite approachable."

-"One trend I am ready to leave behind in 2020 is tight over-the-knee boots.
-While they were a big trend for fall, I don't see a place for them next year considering everyone's newly adopted more comfortable lifestyle… Says the girl who just backed G-strings."
+"One trend I'm leaving behind in 2020 is tight over-the-knee boots.
+While they were a big trend for fall, I don't see a place for them this year considering everyone's newly adopted more comfortable lifestyle… Says the girl who just backed G-strings."

 Pictured: LaQuan Smith S/S 21

 Styling tip to borrow: Leave your skin under the cutout bare or add patterned tights or a top beneath.